 Determining Landmark Features

-To start the set-up wizard, press the Setup button in the left-hand menu followed by pressing “find LaMas & New DB”, which will create an SQL database file.
+To start the set-up wizard, press the ‘Setup’ button in the left-hand menu followed by pressing ‘find LaMas & New DB’, which will create an SQL database file.
 Enter the desired name of the file as well as file path where you want it to be created.
 Then press the button “Create new DB file” to generate the .db file.

 IMPORTANT: You should only set up one .db file for QualiMon.
 This db will cover all combinations of chromatography and polarity (what we in QualiMon refer to as chromPol).